Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • Building a more comprehensive profile of your activities

-• Increasing your vulnerability if your primary account is compromised
+• Increasing your vulnerability if your primary secure email account (if it’s not secure) is compromised

 This interconnected web makes it nearly impossible to compartmentalize your digital life.
-Your email provider can track not just what you communicate about, but which services you use, when you use them, and potentially even what you do within those services.
+Your email provider can track not just what you communicate about, but which services you use, when you use them, and potentially even what you do within those services, further eroding email privacy.

 Try this experiment: look for the option to permanently delete your entire email account and all associated data.
-With most major providers, you’ll find this process is deliberately complex, confusing, or incomplete.
+With most major providers like Gmail, you’ll find this process is deliberately complex, confusing, or incomplete, impacting true email privacy.

 Major email providers often tout their security features, including encryption.
-However, what they offer typically falls far short of genuine privacy protection:
+However, what they offer typically falls far short of genuine email privacy protection, unlike true encrypted email solutions:

 • Transport encryption only protects emails while they’re in transit between servers, not when they’re stored